 - Planning a quick turnaround on a renovation project

 - Buy property at auctions.

 Most of the time they use some form of collateral as security, such as real estate or stock inventory.
-The lengths can vary depending on your bridging lender – our MFS bridge loans are available from 3 – 24 months.
+The lengths can vary depending on your bridging lender.
+Our MFS bridging loans are available from 3 to 24 months.

-You’ll need to repay our bridging loan in full at the end of your term.
+You’ll need to repay your bridging loan in full at the end of your term.
 This means that you’ll have to arrange an exit strategy.